tcorreabr/Parachute/README.md

 * If you are going to contribute to the code, please contact me first so that we don't have duplicate work.
 Unless it's a small contribution.
 * If you are using "Slide" animation to switch desktops, you may want to switch to "Desktop Cube Animation" to avoid some [unwanted visual effects](https://github.com/tcorreabr/Parachute/issues/1).
 * For now, you have to [click on a empty desktop to show the backgrounds](https://github.com/tcorreabr/Parachute/issues/6).
-* You can use Kwin global shortcuts normally while using this script.
+* You can use KWin global shortcuts normally while using this script.
 To navigate between your desktops for example.

 ## Possible improvements

-* Response to keyboard events.
+* Config dialog with internationalization support.
 * Insert, move and delete *Plasma Activities* and *Virtual Desktops*.
-* Complete *Plasma Activities* support.
-* Config dialog with internationalization support.
 * Option to work with *Plasma Activities* OR *Virtual Desktops*.
 * Option to top/left/right/bottom desktops bar positioning.
 * Option to enable/disable background blur.
 * More plasma theming support.
-* Click on desktops bar to animate it to fullscreen (to simulate *Kwin's Desktop Grid* effect).
+* Click on desktops bar to animate it to fullscreen (simulating *Kwin's Desktop Grid* effect).
-* One more shortcut to open/hide the script in this *Desktop Grid* mode.
+* One more shortcut to show/hide the script in this *Desktop Grid* like mode.